 School Mental Health Resources

-Check out our collection of school mental health resources, including school mental health news articles, reports, webinars and more!
+Here we highlight some of our MHTTC school mental health resources, followed by a collection of school mental health news articles, reports, and more from other reputable organizations.

 Co-developed by the Mental Health Technology Transfer Center (MHTTC) Network Coordinating Office and the National Center for School Mental Health (NCSMH) to help states, districts, and schools across the United States understand the core components of comprehensive school mental health and engage in a planning process around implementation of services, this national school mental health curriculum focuses on the following core features of effective school mental health initiatives: